Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The registered office and records addresses must be physical locations in Alberta.
 A separate mailing address in Alberta can be provided if desired.

-The names and addresses of the directors listed must match the information required in the Articles of Incorporation document.
+The names and addresses of the directors listed must match the information stated in the Articles of Incorporation document.

-Mail or deliver the Articles of Incorporation, forms, NUANS report and a $100 incorporation fee to the Alberta Director of Cooperatives.
+Send the Articles of Incorporation, other forms, NUANS report and the $100 incorporation fee to Corporate Registry.
+Make cheque payable to the Government of Alberta.

 The Cooperatives Act does not have standard bylaws.
 The act and the regulation identify what must be and what may be included in the bylaws.